python-telegram-bot/ptbcontrib/ptbcontrib/postgres_persistence/README.md

 # Persistence class with PostgreSQL database as backend

 ## Notes
-Data must needs to be JSON serialisable since `PostgresPersistence` is a subclass of PTB's `DictPersistence` which encodes and saves data in JSON format.
+Data must be JSON serializable since `PostgresPersistence` is a subclass of PTB's `DictPersistence` which encodes and saves data in JSON format.

 ## How to use